sahiliamsso/docs/source/authn-guide/passport.md

 The Gluu Server needs only one interception script for Passport.
 This script is included in our default distribution.
-Post-authentication, this script uses just-in-time provisioning to add the user to the Gluu LDAP server if a local account does not already exist.
+Post-authentication, this script uses just-in-time provisioning to add users to the Gluu LDAP server if a local account does not already exist.
 In this way, the Gluu SAML and OpenID Connect providers can gather claims and maintain SSO as normal.